 In February 2016, it was announced that he will be writing a stage adaptation of Harper Lee’s iconic American novel “To Kill a Mockingbird,” set to show during the 2017-2018 season, with Scott Rudin producing.
 The production will be staged by Tony-nominated director Bartlett Sher, best known for his Broadway revivals of The King and I and Fiddler on the Roof.

 Sorkin is also returning to NBC with an exciting live presentation of his own Broadway play “A Few Good Men.”
-Craig Zadan and Neil Meron, known for their work on NBC’s The Sound of Music Live, The Wiz Live and Hairspray Live, will be executive producing alongside Sorkin.
+Neil Meron, known for his work on NBC’s The Sound of Music Live, The Wiz Live and Hairspray Live, will be executive producing alongside Sorkin.